A Walkthrough of How to Make a Pattern in Adobe Illustrator for all your Repetitive Needs.

 In the the easiest way, you can put your asset in the center, and sure; that’ll make it repeat every time that square is placed next-to-another or below-another… but we don’t accept easy.
 Neither does your art director.

-Creating a Swatch in Illustrator
+How to Create a Swatch in Illustrator

 To create a swatch, all you need to do is open your Swatch Menu (Window > Swatches) and drag your square with everything clipped into it into an open swatch selector.